 One way Disney combatted that trend was by releasing a version of Club Penguin on Nintendo’s DS console in December 2008.

-Unfortunately, this did not move the needle enough for Club Penguin to meet its profit targets.
-As a result, the founders missed out on the profit targets they had to meet in order to receive the second $350 million payment.
+Unfortunately, this did not move the needle enough for Club Penguin to meet its earn out targets.
+As a result, the founders missed out on the profit requirements they had to meet in order to receive the second $350 million payment.
 With dwindling interest and no money to be made, Krysko and Priebe both left Disney in 2010.

 Merrifield, a self-proclaimed “Disney nut” whose first job was working in the parades at Disneyland, stayed on to lead Disney’s Interactive division as a Senior Vice President.